AnonymousPlanet/thgtoa/guide.md

     -   Ubuntu despite being a Linux distribution also collects Telemetry Data nowadays.
 This data however is quite limited compared to the others.
 More details on <https://ubuntu.com/desktop/statistics>

-Not only are Operating Systems gathering telemetry services but so are Apps themselves like Browsers, Mail Clients, Social Networking Apps.
+Not only are Operating Systems gathering telemetry services but so are Apps themselves like Browsers, Mail Clients, and Social Networking Apps.

 It's important to understand that this telemetry data can be tied to your device but also help de-anonymizing you and subsequently used against you by an adversary that would get access to this data.